 Due to swelling in your feet, you may have to find some wider shoes to wear or even slipons so you don’t have to mess with getting your shoes on when you can’t see your feet!!!

 – Don’t lift things by bending over always lift them by squatting down and picking up the item.
 This will help you not strain your back and cause unnecessary pain!!

 Sometimes back pain during pregnancy is indicating something else is wrong and it is a good idea in some cases to call your doctor right away.
 Here is what you need to look for when it comes to back pain and warning signs to look for.
 As always if you have questions always call your doctor for help!

-Anytime you feel like something is wrong during your pregnancy call your doctor just to make sure for your sake and your babies, better to ask then be sorry later.
+Anytime you feel like something is wrong during your pregnancy call your doctor just to make sure for your sake and your babies, better to ask.

 Pin this post to Pinterest for your reference later!!!!